Change

 Conventional Businesses

-Within fields concerning resources, energy & environment, social infrastructure, and industrial systems & general-purpose machinery, which include the Group’s conventional businesses, it promotes CO2 emissions reduction and labor-saving technology as well as automation on the basis of lifecycle business.
+Within fields concerning resources, energy & environment, social infrastructure, and industrial systems & general-purpose machinery, which involve the Group’s conventional businesses, the Group promotes CO2 emissions reduction and labor-saving technology as well as automation on the basis of lifecycle business.

 Risks